npatel711/Chicago-Airbnb/README.md

  * The data is interactive and can be found on our group's web dashboards
  * Additionally, we've ploted our data across a map of Chicago to display information about the Airbnb offerings acorss the city:

- Airbnb Map of Chicago
+ Airbnb Map of Chicago:
  ---

  ![image](images/image.png)

-Methodoly Overview:
+Methodoly Overview - Completed Requirements:
 ---
  * Python flask powered by HTML/ CSS and Java Script, leveraging data housed in a My SQL Database
  * Developed a D3 Visualization